avo-hq/docs/src/2.0/menu-editor.md

 ## Profile menu

-The profile menu allows you to add items the menu displayed in the profile component. **The sign out link is automatically added for you.**
+The profile menu allows you to add items to the menu displayed in the profile component. **The sign-out link is automatically added for you.**

 ```ruby
 # config/initializers/avo.rb